timocp/ruby-calc/README.md

-ismult | x, y       | whether a x exactly divides y (also: #mult?) isodd  | x          | whether a value is odd (also: #odd?) isprime| x          | tests if x is a small (< 2^32) prime (also: #prime?) isreal | x          | whether a value is real (also: #real?) ln     | x [, b]    | natural logarithm of x within accuracy b log    | x [, b]    | base 10 logarithm of x within accuracy b
+ismult | x, y       | whether a x exactly divides y (also: #mult?) isodd  | x          | whether a value is odd (also: #odd?) isprime| x          | tests if x is a small (< 2^32) prime (also: #prime?) isqrt  | x          | integer part of square root of x isreal | x          | whether a value is real (also: #real?) ln     | x [, b]    | natural logarithm of x within accuracy b log    | x [, b]    | base 10 logarithm of x within accuracy b